On Equivariant Model Selection through the Lens of Uncertainty: Introduction

 Real-world tasks frequently exhibit geometric symmetries such as rotations or reflections, and equivariant predictive models for such settings have proven effective on problems ranging from medical imaging \citep{fu2023guest} to molecule synthesis \citep{atz2021geometric, batzner20223equi} and physics simulations \citep{brandstettergeometric}.
 Such geometric knowledge is generally embedded as constraints on model expressivity, and misspecifying the inductive bias may harm performance \citep{petrache2023approximation}.
 This has lead to recent work on \emph{learning} equivariance and softening constraints, \eg~\cite{romero2022learning, moskalev2023genuine, van2024learning}, including from a Bayesian model selection perspective \citep{van2018learning, van2023learning}.
 Yet such relaxations also remain architecturally tied, and from a practitioner's \emph{post-hoc} perspective it remains unclear what model to favor when faced with a range of pretrained options, from fully unconstrained to strictly equivariant.
 While a simple hold-out error comparison (\eg~on accuracy) is possible, measures that incorporate notions of \emph{uncertainty} have been advocated for more robust model assessment \citep{begoli2019need, makridakis2016forecasting}, resulting in much work on uncertainty for neural networks \citep{gawlikowski2023survey}.

 Taking this perspective, we investigate equivariant model selection through the lens of uncertainty.
-Given differently constrained architectures, we verify how \emph{post-hoc} frequentist (via Conformal Prediction intervals), Bayesian (via the marginal likelihood) and calibration measures compare to a simple error-based evaluation.
-Our experiments on object shapes (ModelNet40) and molecule data (QM9) suggest that uncertainty-based model recommendations generally align with predictive error, but the Bayesian model selection framework does so inconsistently.
-We posit that this results from misaligned notions of Bayesian and geometric model complexity in the marginal likelihood, and discuss perspectives on addressing this interesting and challenging problem.
-Our findings suggest the potential of uncertainty-aware frameworks in guiding equivariant model selection.
+Given differently constrained architectures, we verify how \emph{post-hoc} frequentist (via Conformal Prediction intervals), Bayesian (via a Laplace-based marginal likelihood approximation) and calibration measures compare to a simple error-based evaluation.
+Our experiments on object shapes (ModelNet40) and molecule data (QM9) suggest that uncertainty-based model recommendations generally align with predictive error, but the Bayesian model selection framework does so inconsistently in our \emph{post-hoc} setting.
+We posit that this stems from mismatches between geometric biases present in the feature representation and the approximation's limited sensitivity.
+Overall, our findings suggest the potential of uncertainty-aware frameworks in guiding equivariant model selection.